DanHodgson12/Sumerata-Designs/README.md

 - The website was designed from a mobile-first perspective.
 - The website is responsive on all screen sizes, including very small screens such as the Galaxy Fold.
+    - This allows the user to [view the website on a variety of screen sizes](#user-stories).

 ### Header